 Below, we tell you the best places in Rome to enjoy this explosion of tasty brews, but first we’ll talk about beer in Rome in general.

 As a rule, in a country with some of the best wine in the world, it’s understandable that few Italians ever order beer to accompany a meal, or spend all evening drinking the stuff.
-For most people in Rome, beer is more an occasional treat, or a refreshing beverage to have a quick sup of on the way home from work.
+For most people in Rome, beer is more an occasional treat, or a refreshing beverage to have a quick sup of on the way home from work – or the perfect drink to accompany a pizza.

-Despite this lack of societal ubiquity, lager in bottles (in bottiglia – “een bot-EELL-ya”, usually 330 ml) or on draft (alla spina – “ah-lah SPEE-nah”) is available in most bars and restaurants.
+Despite the lack of societal ubiquity, lager in bottles (in bottiglia – “een bot-EEL-ya”, usually 330 ml) or on draft (alla spina – “ah-lah SPEE-nah”) is available in almost all most bars and restaurants.

-Una chiara media alla spina (oon-ah kyAR-ah MEDDy-ah ah-la SPEEN-ah).
+Una chiara media alla spina (oon-ah kyAR-ah MED-ee-ah ah-la SPEEN-ah).

 Mass-produced lager in Rome

-Each of these breweries has some ‘special edition’ beers including rossa and extra hoppy stuff, but all are still mass-produced.
+Each of these breweries has some ‘special edition’ beers including rossa and extra hoppy stuff emulating the ale revolution, but all are still mass-produced.

 Most regular bars and restaurants will usually only have one brand available on tap, but will probably have other brands in bottles.
-All of the above can be bought from a supermarket.
+All of the above can be bought extremely cheaply from a supermarket.

 How much is beer in Rome?